richadams/symphony-2-secure/README.markdown

 **Can I replace my Symphony CMS install with this version?**

-Sure, but fair warning, you should be aware that there may well be bugs, so I'd advise against putting this into a production environment without reviewing the code change first.
+Sure, but fair warning, you should be aware that there may well be bugs, so I'd advise against putting this into a production environment without reviewing the code changes first.
 Use at your own risk, etc.

 See https://github.com/symphonycms/symphony-2 for instructions on how to install and use Symphony CMS.

-Here's a description of each change that's been made.
+Here's a description of each change that's been made,

 -----